 The two pilots submitted individual statements of the incident.
 The pilots stated that shortly after the application of takeoff thrust just after the EPR [engine pressure ratio27] switch had been pushed, they heard a loud bang, what one of the pilots referred to as a compressor stall.28 The pilots stated that the takeoff was discontinued below 80 knots and they notified the control tower.
 The pilots also stated that they made an announcement to the passengers to remain seated and await further instructions.
 The pilots also stated that shortly after they made their initial announcement to the passengers, there was a right engine fire warning.
+The pilots stated that they then declared an emergency and requested the emergency equipment.
 The pilots stated that they accomplished the QRH [quick reference handbook] "ENGINE FIRE OR SEVERE DAMAGE OR SEPARATION" checklist up through pulling the fire switch.
+The pilots stated that by the time they pulled the fire switch, the fire warnings had ceased.
 The pilots stated that after the airport fire department personnel had determined there was no fire and Delta maintenance personnel had determined the airplane was safe to taxi, the airplane was taxied under its own power without further incident back to the terminal where the passengers deplaned normally.